Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 Here are several of the benefits of using a business password manager.

-Password managers are faster when it comes to logging in because they’ll autofill your login credentials for you as soon as you enter the master password.
+Employee password manager offers a solid solution and password managers are faster when it comes to logging in because they’ll autofill your login credentials for you as soon as you enter the master password.
 The autofill process is similar to when you save passwords in a browser, but much more secure.

-Using a business password manager solves that problem.
+Using a business password manager or solves that problem.
 All employee credentials for business accounts can be accessed if needed by your account administrator.

 Password managers will suggest strong passwords when you’re adding a new account or changing the password on an existing one.
 This means that you can ensure all employees are using unique passwords that are strong and difficult to hack for every login they use, reducing the risk of a compromised account.